sahilcst/Customer_Trends-Analysis/README.md

 # 👨🏻‍💻Customer Behavior Data Analysis Project -

-This project represents a complete, industry standard, end-to-end data analytics workflow.
 This project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.

 The goal of this project is to simulate a corporate-grade end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by: